ashishdommety/Picture-app/README.md

-# An app to look for photos 📷
+# Picture Time 📷
-This app was made primarily to mess around with react and understand it's functioning, and the component life cycle.
+## What is Picture Time?
-🚀
+A simple web app to search for pictures, compare the pictures ratings/likes, and then download them (through pixabay) 🚀